 Blinking: The power supply is incorrect.
 Check your roboRIO power connection.
 For the FIRST Robotics Competition (FRC) it should be wired to the dedicated output in the Power Distribution Panel (PDP).
-Follow this guide for connection guidance: Wiring the FRC Control System
+Follow this guide for connection guidance: How to Wire an FRC Robot

 Solid: No code.
 The protocol indicates that no user code has been loaded.

 Blinking: E-Stop.
 The protocol indicates that the driver station has E-Stopped the robot.

 Solid: Deploy your code again.
 If using LabVIEW, make sure you select Run as Startup when deploying code for competition use.
 Refer to the next document for more information: Creating, Building and Loading your Benchtop Test Program